 Who can help me if I have a query or complaint?

-If you are in any doubt about your benefit entitlements, or have a problem or question about your LGPS membership or benefits, please contact your pension fund.
-They will seek to clarify or put right any misunderstandings or inaccuracies as quickly and efficiently as possible.
-If your query is about your contribution rate, please contact your employer’s personnel/HR or payroll section so they can explain how they have decided which contribution band you are in.
+If you have a problem or question about your L G P S membership or benefits, please contact your L G P S administering authority.
+They will try to put things right and answer any questions as quickly and efficiently as possible.
+If your query is about your contribution rate, please contact your employer’s HR or payroll section so they can explain how they have decided which contribution rate you should pay.

-If you are still dissatisfied with any decision made in relation to the scheme you have the right to have your complaint reviewed under the Internal Disputes Resolution Procedure and, as the scheme is well regulated.
+If you are still not happy with any decision made in relation to your pension benefits, you can use the Internal Disputes Resolution Procedure to have your complaint reviewed.
 There are also a number of other regulatory bodies that may be able to assist you.

-The various procedures and bodies are:

-Internal Disputes Resolution Procedure In the first instance you should write to the person nominated by the body who made the decision about which you wish to appeal.
-You must do this within six months of the date of the notification of the decision or the act or omission about which you are complaining (or such longer period as the adjudicator considers reasonable).
-This is a formal review of the initial decision or act or omission and is an opportunity for the matter to be reconsidered.
-The nominated person will consider your complaint and notify you of his or her decision.
-If you are dissatisfied with that person’s decision, (or their failure to make a decision) you may apply to the Scottish Ministers to consider your complaint.
+Internal Disputes Resolution Procedure In the first instance, you should write to the person nominated by either the employer or L G P S administering authority who made the decision you wish to appeal.
+You must do this within six months of the date you are notified about the decision or the act or failure to act you are complaining about.
+The nominated person can accept a complaint outside of the six-month period if they think it is reasonable to do so.

+This is a formal review of the initial decision or failure to act.
+It is an opportunity for the matter to be reconsidered.
+The nominated person will consider your complaint and notify you of their decision.
+If you are not happy with the nominated person’s decision (or if they fail to make a decision), you may apply to the Scottish Ministers to have it reconsidered.

-A leaflet explaining the Internal Disputes Resolution Procedure including relevant time limits is available from the pension fund.
+A leaflet explaining the Internal Disputes Resolution Procedure including relevant time limits is available from your L G P S administering authority.

-The Pensions Advisory Service (TPAS)

-TPAS provide independent and impartial information about pensions, free of charge, to members of the public.
-TPAS is available to assist members and beneficiaries of the Scheme with any pension query they have or any general requests for information or guidance concerning their pension benefits.
-TPAS can be contacted at:
+The Pensions Advisory Service (T PAS) T PAS provides independent and impartial information about pensions, free of charge, to members of the public.
+T PAS is available to assist members and beneficiaries of the Scheme with any pension query they have or any general requests for information or guidance concerning their pension benefits.
+T PAS can be contacted:

-11 Belgrave Road

-London

-SW1V 1RB

-telephone: 0800 011 3797 Website: www.pensionsadvisoryservice.org.uk (where you can submit an online enquiry form).
+In writing: 120 Holborn, London, EC1N 2TD By telephone: 0800 011 3797 Website: www.pensionsadvisoryservice.org.uk (where you can submit an online enquiry form).

-The Pensions Ombudsman (TPO)

-The TPO deals only with pension complaints.
+The Pensions Ombudsman (TPO) TPO deals only with pension complaints.
 It can help if you have a complaint or dispute about the administration and / or management of personal and occupational pension schemes.
 Some examples of the types of complaints it considers are (this list is not exhaustive):

 automatic enrolment